What Is a Cross-Site Scripting (XSS) Attack?

 A client-side code injection attack, XSS enables an attacker to execute malicious actions via a victim’s web browser.
 The government agency’s web page or web application essentially becomes a vehicle to deliver the malicious script.
 When the victim visits the web page or web application, the code executes.

-How Do Cross-Site Scripting Attacks Work?
+How Do XSS Attacks Work?

 Although there are several forms of XSS attacks, all essentially result in the same thing: the execution of malicious code in a user’s browser.